Big Box Warehouse stores.

 An interesting place to visit, if you're brave enough.

 I'm sure you're familiar with "people of a certain specific big box general merchandise store", but I have discovered if you observe long enough, the big box warehouse counterpart brings its own set of weird.

 I witnessed the true essence of the big box warehouse in February 2017 when I was given a membership for my birthday after years of piggybacking on friends and family memberships.
-Subtotalling our bills became a pain in the ass and obviously, someone else felt the same.
+Subtotalling our bills became a pain and obviously, someone else felt the same.

 My first trip solo was quite exciting - I'd never been without someone accompanying me.
 I wasn't on someone else's time frame and I could peruse the aisles freely, taking my time and digest the sights as it bared its soul to me.
 By the time September arrived, I'd become an expert, knowing where everything was.
 I was regularly purchasing supplies for my kids school nutrition programs so I knew which day to visit, which areas to avoid while there, and which aisles were less traveled so I could get in and get out.
 Six weeks later, I had become an exclusive member.

 In this time, I've also become privy to some pretty spectacular sights.
 As previously mentioned, if you observe long enough, you'll find the weird.
 I'm thankful for the notes option on my smartphone because I've accumulated quite a list of funny incidents, like the time I was rammed in the thigh with a massive cart because a woman's friend came over to inform her they were offering chicken hot dog samples over in the refrigerated aisle.
 I was unapologetically injured for a piece of processed meat.
 Unless she has been living under a rock since birth, I'm pretty sure she's tasted a hot dog before.

 However, shit gets real before one even has the opportunity to walk through the doors.